mikemccracken/bundle-apache-processing-mapreduce/DEV-README.md

 # Building on this Bundle

-This bundle supports two ways to extend its functionality via additonal charms: by deploying to the client node using a subordinate relation, or a stand-alone charm connecting to HDFS and YARN via standard relations.
+This bundle supports two ways to extend its functionality via additonal charms: by relating to the subordinate `apache-hadoop-plugin` charm, or by using a stand-alone charm connecting to HDFS and YARN via standard relations.

 ## Subordinate Charm Connection